Two from Ohio sentenced to life in prison in 2017 murders of Portage, Duncansville men

 Somerset County Judge Scott Bittner presided over the case.

-Along with his sentence Friday, he also ordered the men to reimburse the costs for the funerals of Staniszewski and Smith.
+Along with his sentence, Bittner also ordered the men to reimburse the costs for the funerals of Staniszewski and Smith.

 Benson and Samson were also sentenced to spend decades in prison for related crimes, including kidnapping, conspiracy and aggravated assault.
 Those sentences will run concurrent to their life imprisonment penalties.